monday-factory/nette-tutors/_posts/2017-03-02-have-you-met-nette.md

 Go visit the official [Nette Framework][link-nette] website.
 There are plenty of documentation articles and snippets of code.

 You will find there the basics.
-Is there some `HTTP` layer in the framework, what does the `Presenter` class, can I use a templating engine to make the `HTML` reusable and the work with it faster?
+Is there any `HTTP` layer in the framework, what does the `Presenter` class do, can I use a templating engine to make the `HTML` reusable and the work with it faster?
 Does the framework provide builders for creating `HTML` forms?
 Dependency Injection, Sessions, Mailing, Database, Security, Caching, Autoloading and all other interesting parts of the framework are described right there.

 ## Forum `-> forum.nette.org/en`

 [Nette Forum][link-nette-forum] provides the best opportunity (unlike the other interactive channels) to create a topic and keep all the related history at one place.
 Don't be shy to create these topics!
 People will welcome your questions and send their answers so you can continue in learning Nette.

-You are also welcomme to contribute with your ideas and practices.
+You are also welcome to contribute with your ideas and practices.

-Before the new version of the framework is released, there appears always a topic with pre-release notes.
+Before the new version of the framework is released, there is always a topic with pre-release notes.
 You can comment on them, test the version and share your observations.

 ## Gitter `-> gitter.im/nette/nette`